 Prior to the general Bar Date, the CCR filed a proof of Claim against U.S. Gypsum in an amount in excess of \$104 million.
-The CCR Members also filed proofs of Claim against U.S. Gypsum in the amount of approximately \$100 million each.
-The CCR and the CCR Members generally sought reimbursement or contribution from U.S. Gypsum for settlement payments that the CCR or the CCR Members allege they may have to make to asbestos personal injury plaintiffs on behalf of U.S. Gypsum.
+The various members of the CCR (the "CCR Members" and, collectively with the CCR, the "CCR Parties") also filed proofs of Claim against U.S. Gypsum in the amount of approximately \$100 million each.
+The CCR Parties and the CCR Members generally sought reimbursement or contribution from U.S. Gypsum for settlement payments that the CCR or the CCR Members allege they may have to make to asbestos personal injury plaintiffs on behalf of U.S. Gypsum.
 On April 11, 2005, the Debtors filed an omnibus Claims objection in the Bankruptcy Court seeking to disallow the proofs of Claim filed against U.S. Gypsum by the CCR and the CCR Members.
 The Debtors sought the disallowance of each of the CCR's and the CCR Members' proofs of Claim on the basis that, among other things, most of such Claims related to settlements not consummated as of the Petition Date or were Claims for contribution or reimbursement disallowed pursuant to section 502(e)(1)(B) of the Bankruptcy Code.
-On July 5, 2005, the CCR filed a response to the omnibus Claims objection, and on July 6, 2005, the CCR Members filed a response to the omnibus Claims objection and a joinder in the CCR's response.
-The omnibus Claims objection is currently pending in the Bankruptcy Court.
+On July 5, 2005, the CCR filed a response to the omnibus Claims objection, and on July 6, 2005, the CCR Members filed a response to the omnibus Claims objection is currently pending in the Bankruptcy Court.